Softpanorama

 If you are looking for the cheapest deal, with the most web space then you have come to the wrong place.
 We pride ourselves in offering a high level of technical support and providing our customers value in this way rather than ridiculous offerings of space which could under no circumstances be offered for that price.
 Don't get caught up in marketing gimmicks which offer large amounts of space just because they think you won't use it!

-HostRocket is a NJ provider which is important if cater to some European customers.
+5. HostRocket is a NJ provider which is important if you site caters to European customers.
 They ask reasonable $5.99 for SSH-enabled plan.
-They are not accredited by still rated by Better Business Bureau.
+They are not accredited, but still rated by Better Business Bureau.
 The rating is F, but the base is just 5 complains so it's not representative; of those for four complains they just did not get the response from the company; they might be resolved).

-10. DreamHost offers 7.99 plan with ssh (this price comes with two years commitment).
+7. DreamHost offers 8.95 plan with SSH (this price comes with two years commitment).
 They use Debian.
 They have a good sense of humor and propose 5.99 a month plan if you sign for 10 years ;-).
 Recently they added Virtual private servers for approximately $25 a month.
 They have low rating (F) from local BBB bureau.
-Customer support looks problematic so this provider is attractive if you know what you are doing.
-They are located in LA, CA.
+Customer support looks problematic, so this provider is attractive if you know what you are doing.
+They are located in LA, CA. Never used it myself but my friend uses them for many years and like the service (he is a professional Unix sysadmin and web designer).
+In their blog entry The Official DreamHost Blog! » Blog Archive » A cautionary tale…The Official DreamHost Blog!
+I've found the following comment:

-11. 1and1 Hosting.
-They provide SSH support on some of their plans starting with 1&1 Dual Advanced.
+9. 1and1 Hosting.
+They provide SSH support on some of their plans starting with 1&1 Unlimited and Business.
 I have bad personal experience with this hosting provider so I do not recommend them.
-They are rated F by BBB and I thing that is what their rate should be.
+They are rated F by BBB and I think this is about right as for the quality of their service.

 Notes: